-Mission Viejo, in Orange County in southern California and about 30 minutes south of Anaheim along Interstate 5, is a planned community founded in 1965.
-The community was built on the site of a former Spanish mission that was later used as a cattle ranch.
+In Orange County in southern California and about 30 minutes south of Anaheim along Interstate 5, Mission Viejo is a planned community founded in 1965.
+On a former Spanish mission, they built the community, and later on, it's called a cattle ranch.

-Today, both residents and visitors can take advantage of a wide variety of free activities throughout the city, which includes a number of outdoor sites that are ideal for enjoying the temperate southern California climate.
+Today, both residents and visitors can take advantage of a wide variety of free activities throughout the city, including several outdoor sites ideal for enjoying the temperate southern California climate.

-Find the perfect gift or fulfill your personal style and taste.
-From designer options to affordable finds, this city makes the search easy.
-Experience shopping in Mission Viejo and find yourself coming back for more.
+Find the perfect gift or fulfill your style and taste.
+This city makes the search easy-experience shopping in Mission Viejo and finds yourself coming back for more, from designer options to affordable finds.

 See the city in another light.
 As the sun sets and the parties start doing their magic, you’ll get to know Southern California better.
-Do it right by experiencing the best of the nightlife in Mission Viejo.
+Then, do it right by experiencing the best of the nightlife in Mission Viejo.

-The Mission Viejo Library has grown from a small, county-run library to a large facility with almost 42,000 square feet of books, reading spaces and rooms for activities.
-Residents can also take advantage of the technology center, which provides access to 30 computers with filtered Internet access and Microsoft Office productivity tools.
+The Mission Viejo Library has grown from a small, county-run library to a large facility with almost 42,000 square feet of books, reading spaces, and rooms for activities.
+Residents can also take advantage of the technology center, which provides 30 computers with filtered Internet access and Microsoft Office productivity tools.
 Children can use the multimedia learning station located in the children’s section.
-In addition, the children’s section features homework help and story times for younger children.
-The library walls host a rotating collection of paintings, photographs and other works from local artists.
+In addition, the children’s area features homework help and storytimes for younger children.
+The library walls host a rotating collection of paintings, photographs, and other works from local artists.

 The Mission Viejo Skateboard Facility is a free, 9,000-square-foot skate park at Beebe Park.
 The complex includes a concrete bowl, vert wall, boxes and a range of street obstacles.
 A city ordinance requires that skateboarders and in-line skaters wear proper safety equipment, including helmets and pads, before using the park.
 Families who want to beat the heat can hit the pool at the Sierra Fitness and Recreation Center, which offers free swimming, lap swimming and a children’s play area with a waterslide.